asius09/stylesnap-ai/README.md

 # StyleSnap AI

-## 🐞 Known Bugs

-- **Output image display issue:**
-  Sometimes, the generated output image does not display correctly on the result screen after generation.
-  _Potential solution: Debug the image generation and result rendering logic to ensure the output image is always shown when available._

----

-## 🚧 Current Problems

-- **Replicate API has a better version, but each output costs $0.025:**
-  Replicate offers a high-quality image generation API, but it is not free—each new output costs $0.025.
-This cost limitation makes it challenging to provide unlimited free generations.
-Free alternatives like Gemini, Stability AI, and Runway API have been tested, but none currently offer a suitable free tier.

----

 ## ✅ Progress & Checklist (as of 12/8/2025)

 - [x] Work on UI loading states for a smoother experience. _(Done)_